Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 and preparing a clean environment for the next run.
 Similar to the `@Setup` method, the execution time of the `@TearDown` method is not included in the final benchmark results.

+The method annotated with `@TearDown` should be `public` and have no arguments.
+In Kotlin/JVM, these restrictions are slightly less strict.
 Refer to [JMH documentation of @TearDown](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/TearDown.html) for more information on the effect and restrictions of the annotation in Kotlin/JVM.